Restorative justice results in less crime

 Ms Collins says the meetings can happen at district courts throughout the country and the plan is to increase them over the next two years.

-Next story in National: Grandmother rows Cook Strait
+Next story in New Zealand: Grandmother rows Cook Strait

 Copyright © 2014, Radio New Zealand